Home/Pregnancy/Can I Eat Mayonnaise During Pregnancy?

-Quick Answer: ✅ SAFE — Commercial mayonnaise is completely safe during pregnancy.
+Quick Answer: ✅ GENERALLY SAFE (per FDA/ACOG guidelines) — Commercial mayonnaise is generally considered safe by medical authorities during pregnancy.
 Store-bought brands use pasteurized eggs and are acidified to prevent bacterial growth.
 Homemade mayo made with raw eggs must be avoided.

 The Short Answer